mobiusfund/investing/README.md

 One machine can run multiple miners with their corresponding strategies, with an extra argument e.g. `--axon.port 8092` added to the `pm2` command.
 However a new or revised strategy that is overly similar to a pre-existing one will receive a reduced score.

+To curb UID spam, each miner requires a certain amount of alpha token stake.
+The total required stake is reflected on the coldkey.

 A newly registered miner goes live on the dashboard after day 1, with an immunity period of 3 days.

 #### Testnet